 Any day is a good day to enjoy this Florence walking tour with panoramic views from Piazzale Michelangelo and San Miniato al Monte.
 But if you’re planning to visit some of the suggested highlights along the way, keep in mind that the Museo Stefano Bardini is currently only open from Friday to Monday and the Bardini Gardens are closed on the first and last Mondays of every month.
 The Porta San Niccolò is open seasonally from June to September.
 Pack a pair of comfortable walking shoes and enjoy exploring Florence.

 Alternative route: take the bus!
 You can enjoy the same beautiful views over Florence without the long walk by simply hopping on the bus.
 The 12 and 13 buses run frequently from the historic center and go to Piazzale Michelangelo.

 Where to Stay

 Looking for a beautiful stay in Florence?
-With an ideal location near the Ponte Vecchio in the charming Oltrarno neighborhood, our lovely Gardenia apartment is full of historic charm while the Casetta Bonsi is a jewel-box of a house with a terrace.
-For garden views during your stay, the spacious Felicita has a balcony with a glimpse of the Boboli Gardens.
+With an ideal location near the Ponte Vecchio in the charming Oltrarno neighborhood, our lovely Maestro apartment is full of historic charm while the Casetta Bonsi is a jewel-box of a house with a terrace.
 View more of our Florence vacation rentals and contact our team for help finding your perfect stay in Florence!